tardate/LittleArduinoProjects/Kraft/PorcoRosso/README.md

 [Porco Rosso](https://www.imdb.com/title/tt0104652/) is one of my favourite films of all time.

-I doscivered that Fine Molds have both a 1:72 and 1:48 model of Marco's Savois S.21.
+I discovered that Fine Molds have both a 1:72 and 1:48 model of Marco's Savoia S.21.

 Here I'm building the
 [Porco Rosso Savoia S.21 Idroplano da Caccia Sperimentale 1:72](https://www.scalemates.com/kits/finemolds-fj1-savoia-s21--157816)